 The biggest question I had, when diving into dehydrating foods was how to choose a dehydrator?
 Here’s the answer to that daunting question.

-Going through Shelle’s dehydrating course (affiliate link) equipped me to dive into the world of dehydrating food and it helped me choose a dehydrator as well.
+Going through Shelle’s dehydrating course (affiliate link) equipped me to dive into the world of dehydrating food, from dried fruit and fruit leathers to beef jerky.
+The course helped me choose a dehydrator as well.
 Here’s what I learned.

 Before we get into what kinds of dehydrators are on the market, let’s chat about your budget.
 My available funds are always my starting place when deciding on a bigger purchase.
 It’s part of living a frugal life to figure out how much money you can afford or are willing to spend on a certain item.
 There’s nothing worse than ending up with buyer’s remorse as your $193 Excalibur (affiliate link) sits unused in the closet.